Law93D/WATER-LEVEL-CONTROLLER-SYSTEM/README.md

 The backend, written in Python, dynamically processes input from sensors and manages the state of the system.
 It updates the system’s state based on sensor inputs and communicates these updates to the frontend in real time.

-## Auth & Auth with Hashed Passwords

-authMiddleware: Ensures that only authenticated users can access these routes.
-SystemState Model: Represents the current state of the system (stored in MongoDB).
-Real-Time Updates: After each state change, the new state is emitted to connected clients using req.io.emit('update', systemState).

 ## Dependencies
 * install winston for logger `cd ~/MyApp` `npm install winston`
 * install dotenv `npm install dotenv`